THE TENACIOUS BUTTERCUP

 “God,” I whined, “Do you really care about the details of life, or are we left alone to muddle through?”
 Feeling sorely tested, my prayer came forth as a complaint.

 I felt the Spirit encourage me to ask for specifics.
-What did I want to prove that God did care
+What did I want to prove that God did care about the details.

 “Well,” I responded, “Let’s see… I would like sunshine, even thought the forecast is calling for rain.
 I know it is unseasonably cold God, but I want the temperature to get up to at least 15 Celsius (70 Fahrenheit) so I we can put tractors outside for demonstration.
 And if you had rain on the schedule…not until after work please.
 Oh and God, let it be smoking busy!”